YOU EXPERIENCE HUM WHEN CONNECTION TWO TURNTABLES TO A PREAMP VIA THE LNS

 YOU EXPERIENCE HUM WHEN CONNECTION JUST ABOUT ANY DEVICE TO ANOTHER

-A few facts about the Low Noise Switch.
-There is no connection between L & R shield (we call it ground) .
-The input (or Common) shield only connects to the corresponding Source 1 or Source 2 to which it is switched.
-The chassis or earth ground is not connected in any way to any of the shields.
+A few facts about the Low Noise Switch (LNS).
+There are no connections between L & R shields (grounds) anywhere.
+Each input shield only connects to the corresponding internal Source 1 or Source 2 switches.
+The LNS chassis ground is not connected in any way to any of the input or output shields.
 This eliminates hum loops that usually occur when trying to use ordinary switches to connect two turntables to a preamp input.

-When totally baffled, I suggest, trying one turntable at a time.
+When totally baffled, I suggest, trying one turntable at a time to see if one behaves differently to the other.

 * Connect one turntable to Source 1.